kousheekc/Reinforcement-Learning-Toolbox-for-Robotics/README.md

-### RLbotics

-Reinforcement Learning Toolbox developed in Pytorch.
+### Reinforcement Learning Toolbox for Robotics

+Toolbox with highly optimized implementations of deep reinforcement learning algorithms for robotics using Pytorch and Python.

+In this project, two colleagues and I develop a toolbox with state of the art reinforcement learning algorithms using Pytorch and Python.
+The toolbox contains other useful features such as custom robotics environments, loggers, plotters and much more.

+## About The Project
-## Toolbox Structure
+### Toolbox Structure
 All the algorithms are in the `rlbotics` directory.
 Each algorithm specified above has an individual directory.

 ### Common